LaurenceGA/go-crev/README.md

 ### CrevID
 Every user/entity has their own identity.
-This is tied to every proofs they create.
+This is tied to every proof they create.